 To make a non-binding death benefit nomination, complete the relevant section of the Flexi Pension application at the back of this PDS.
-Once your Flexi Pension is set up, you can update it by completing the Change of details - pension members request available on our website.
+Once your Flexi Pension is set up, you can update it by logging into your account and selecting 'Beneficiaries' or complete the Change of details - pension members request available on our website.